-Historically, financial assistance to promote and implement sustainability has been sourced from the budget of Council's Environment Unit or through annual State Government grant payments.
-Over recent years, the main focus of the annual State Government grant program has changed, and as a result, the opportunity to obtain external grants has significantly decreased.
+Historically, financial assistance to promote and implement sustainability has been sourced from the budget of Council's Environment Unit or through annual State Government grant program has changed, and as a result, the opportunity to obtain external grants has significantly decreased.
 In response, to continue to support the implementation of sustainability projects, which are now regarded to be an important core function of Council, at their meeting on 26 March 2013, Council resolved to establish a sustainability fund.
 The fund captures a portion of the financial savings from sustainability initiatives and redistributes these savings into future initiatives.
 Funding guidelines facilitate the distribution of money through assessing the sustainability merits of the project.